-THE SOVIET OCCUPIED ZONE OF GERMANY
+THE SOVIET OCCUPIED ZONE OF GERM NY

-- 36. Moscow recognises the strength of the continuing popular opposition to the Communist regime and is more fearful of its consequences here than elsewhere in the bloc.
-For this reason, as well as for the purposes of its general European policy, it regards the presence of substantial Soviet forces in the Zone as essential. - 37.
-During the past six months, the East Zone regime carried out major structural and personnel changes within the party, the state apparatus, and economic and educational institutions.
+38. Moscow recognises the strength of the continuing popular opposition to the Communist régime and is more fearful of its consequences here than elsewhere in the bloc.
+For this reason, as well as for the purposes of its general European policy, it regards the presence of substantial Soviet forces in the Zone as essential.

+39. During the past six months, the East Zone régime carried out major structural and personnel changes within the Party, the state apparatus, and economic and educational institutions.

-- 38. In the religious field, the Zone régime launched a major campaign against the Evangelical Church, ostensibly for having endorsed the remilitarisation of the Federal Republic.
-This is an unprecedented threat to the unity of the Evangelical Church in Germany. - 39.
-The flow of refugees to the West, largely canalised through Berlin, continues to be a major preoccupation of the regime.
+40. In the religious field, the SED régime launched a major campaign against the Evangelical Church, ostensibly for having endorsed the remilitarisation of the Federal Republic.
+This is an unprecedented threat to the unity of the Evangelical Church in Grrmany.

+41. The flow of refugees to the West, largely canalised through Berlin, continues to be a major preoccupation of the régime.
 As compared with previous years, the flow included a higher proportion of teachers, students and above all doctors.
-As a result, the regime took measures, with some apparent success, to reassure doctors in the Zone that they and their children would not be subject to unduly irksome treatment. - 40.
-The Communist leaders and their Soviet masters are making a considerable effort to provide the basis for an increase in the standard of living in the Zone.
-The USSR has agreed to relieve the Zone of further occupation costs which amounted to 600 million eastern DM in 1958.
-Certain economic concessions have been made to the population.
+As a result, the régime took measures, with some apparent success, to reassure doctors in the Zone that they and their children would not be subject to unduly irksome treatment.

+42. The Communist leaders and their Soviet masters have made certain economic concessions to the population.
 In May, rationing ended at last, thanks in part to increased imports of foodstuffs from the USSR.
-Measures were taken (changes in wage levels, taxation, etc.) designed to leave intact, or to improve, the economic situation of industrial workers, while penalising private enterprise and the earners of larger incomes. - 41.
-The Zone has been since 1957 the principal trading partner of the USSR.
+Measures were taken (changes in wage levels, taxation, etc.) designed to leave intact, or to improve, the economic situation of industrial workers, while penalising private enterprise and the earners of larger incomes.

+43. The Zone has been since 1957 the principal trading partner of the USSR.
 A Soviet-East Zone trade agreement in July provided for increased Soviet deliveries of foodstuffs and raw materials in return for machinery and chemical products.
-There have also been reports of considerable Soviet credits for 1959 for the development of industry in the Zone.
 An oil refinery is to be built in the Soviet Zone, and a pipeline constructed from Baku to Frankfurt-on-the-Oder.
-Increased supplies of raw materials from the USSR enabled the regime to avoid undertaking certain costly and unprofitable investments in the basic industries.
-All these measures have, however, so far, made little impact, and there has not been much improvement in living standards. - 42.
-The Pankow regime continued its efforts to increase its international prestige and status, notably through economic relations, e.g. trade agreements with Iraq, Ghana and Guinea.
-However, its attempts to obtain diplomatic recognition from the non-Communist world have met with no success. - 43.
-Pankow has been one of the most enthusiastic supporters among the Satellites of the economic, political and social integration of the entire Sino-Soviet world.
+Increased supplies of raw materials from the USSR enabled the régime to avoid undertaking certain costly and unprofitable investments in the basic industries.
+All these measures have, however, so far, made little impact, and there has not been much improvement in living standards.

+IL TO SECRET

+44. The Pankow régime continued its efforts to increase its international prestige and status, notably through economic relations, e.g. trade agreements with Iraq, Ghana and Guinea.
+However its attempts to obtain diplomatic recognition from the non-Communist world have met with no success.

+45. Pankow has been one of the most enthusiastic supporters among the satellites of the economic, political and social integration of the entire Sino-Soviet world.